 Good Pub Guide Recommended

-Well positioned for walks out to the coast and along the clifftops of the Seven Sisters and up to Belle Tout Lighthouse and Beachy Head, this inn has a picture-perfect location, with customers sitting out on the village green.
-As popular with drinkers as it is with diners, the atmosphere here is always chatty and relaxed and the staff are welcoming and attentive, though it can get busy; it does pay to get here early to be sure of a seat.
-The focal point of the little beamed main bar is the open woodburning stove in its brick inglenook, surrounded by polished horsebrasses, and there are just a few rustic tables with benches, simple wooden chairs, a window seat and a long cushioned wall bench.
-The walls are hung with fish prints and a stuffed tiger's head, there are a couple of hunting horns above the long bar counter.
-Harveys Best and their own-brewed Beachy Head Legless Rambler, Lighthouse and a seasonal brew are available on handpump (brewery tours available on request), and several wines by the glass.
-Down a step on the right is a second small room with an exceptionally fine high-backed curved settle and a couple of other old settles, nice old chairs and wooden tables on the coir carpeting, and an ancient map of Eastbourne and Beachy Head and photographs of the pub on the walls; the dining room to the left of the main bar has a cream woodburner and hunting prints.
-There are picnic-sets on the terrace among the window boxes and flowering climbers.
-The bedrooms are comfortable and the breakfasts good.
+This is a charming inn with comfortable bedrooms and good breakfasts, set in an idyllic spot by a secluded sloping village green lined with similar cottages.
+It's extremely popular with both chatty drinkers and those eating so do arrive early to be sure of a seat; they only take table reservations from October-March.
+The focal point of the little beamed main bar is the open woodburning stove in a brick inglenook, surrounded by polished horsebrasses; there are just a few rustic tables with benches, simple wooden chairs, a window seat and a long cushioned wall bench.
+The walls are hung with fish prints and a stuffed tiger's head, and a couple of hunting horns hang above the long bar counter.
+Friendly, attentive staff serve Harveys Best, their own-brewed Beachy Head Legless Rambler (brewery tours available on request), and a guest beer on handpump, and nine wines by the glass.
+Down a step on the right is a small room with an exceptionally fine high-backed curved settle and a couple of other old settles, nice old chairs and wooden tables on coir carpeting, and on the walls an ancient map of Eastbourne and Beachy Head and photographs of the pub; the dining room, to the left of the main bar, has a cream woodburner and hunting prints.
+There are picnic-sets on the terrace among the window boxes and flowering climbers, or you can sit on the village green itself.
+The pub is well positioned for walks to the coast and along the clifftops of the Seven Sisters and up to Belle Tout Lighthouse and Beachy Head.

 Good Pub Guide Food